beaujeant/beaujeant.github.io/AppSec101/programming.md

 > __Note__: We will explain later in this chapter how `printf` works.

-In this example, we have a set of instructions that is meant to find the highest and lowest value in an array and print the result in the terminal.
-Instead of always re-writting the block of code, we could create a function that re-use the instructions then whenever we want to execute those blocks of instructions, we simply need to call the function by its defined name.
+In this example, we have a set of instructions that are meant to find the highest and lowest value in an array and print the result in the terminal.
+Instead of always re-writing the block of code, we could create a function that re-uses the instructions then whenever we want to execute those blocks of instructions, we simply need to call the function by its defined name.

 A function typically takes 0, one or more inputs, process data, then returns 0 or one output.
-A function is define by its header, which contains the type of the returned value, the name of the function, then the list of expected arguments:
+A function is defined by its header, which contains the type of the returned value, the name of the function, then the list of expected arguments:

 ```
 void get_highest_and_lowest_temperature( int month[], int size_of_array )